 If you qualify for housing benefit it will normally be awarded from the Monday following the date you first contact the council for an application form, providing the form is returned within one month of the date it is issued.
 Otherwise it is paid from the Monday after the form is received by the council.

-Yes, you can request backdated benefit if there is a good reason why you did not claim earlier.
+You can request backdated benefit if there is a good reason why you did not claim earlier.
 You must be able to show continuous good cause from the date you are requesting that the benefit is paid from, to the date that the claim is made.
 You must state your reasons on the claim form or enclose a covering letter.

 The figure used will depend on your tenancy type and what the rent charge includes.